-Brussel sprouts are a classic side dish.
+Brussels sprouts are a classic side dish.
 But there are many reasons why these little leafy cabbages should take center stage on your plate.
-Like broccoli and cauliflower ― their close cousins in the cruciferous family ― Brussels sprouts not only provide essential nutrients to your bodies, they boast a slew of health benefits.
+Like broccoli and cauliflower ― their close cousins in the cruciferous family ― Brussels sprouts not only provide essential nutrients to your bodies, they boast a plethora of health benefits.

-Brussels sprouts have been around for some time.
-The vegetable named after the capital of Belgium was enjoyed in that country as early as the 13th century, but no one can trace its exact origins.
+As you might have guessed, Brussels sprouts are named after the capital of Belgium.
+This leafy vegetable has been enjoyed in that country as early as the 13th century, but no one can trace its exact origins.
 Brussels sprouts are a member of the disease-fighting cabbage family, and like nearly every other vegetable, they are low in fat and calories.
-But they are also high in protein, so pair them with whole grains and get the full spectrum of essential amino acids that the body requires.
+They are also high in protein, so it's a good idea to pair them with whole grains and get the full spectrum of essential amino acids that your body requires for healthy living.

 Eating more Brussels sprouts will promote a healthier immune system, lower blood pressure, lower cholesterol and reduce inflammation.
 They are exceptionally rich in vitamin C, an anti-cancer agent.
 Plus, recent studies have proven Brussels sprouts’ ability to improve the stability of the DNA inside our white blood cells.
 One cup of Brussels sprouts contains four grams of dietary fiber, which does wonders for your digestion and helps stabilize blood sugar.
 Including foods with plenty of dietary fiber in your diet will also check overeating, which is why we recommend these cute cabbages to anyone looking to feel fuller longer.